 Whether you’re putting on a large event or just having company over, you don’t need to add cleaning to your to-do list.
 Save your time — and your energy — for the party by hiring someone to clean your home before and after the event.
 Even if you’re just having people over for dinner or to spend the weekend, knowing the housecleaning is taken care of takes the load off of you, and leaves you time to prepare for their arrival and enjoy the visit.

 4. You don’t know how to clean

-Remember all those times your mom tried to teach you how to clean?
+Remember all those times your parents tried to teach you how to clean?
 Good.
-Now, do you remember anything she actually said?
+Now, do you remember anything they actually said?
 We didn’t think so.
-Cleaning isn’t as easy as just turning on a vacuum.
-There are tips and tricks you learn with time or experience.
-Don’t know how to clean your home?
-Hire a housekeeper to show you.
-She can clean it a few times and demonstrate the best methods.
-But be careful; you may like just having her do it — and that’s OK too!
+If you don’t know where to begin when it comes to cleaning your home, hiring a housekeeper, who can share tips and tricks, can be helpful.
+They can clean it a few times and demonstrate the best methods.
+But be careful; you may like just having them do it — and that’s OK too!

 5. You don’t like cleaning

 Who does?
 But some people are better at it than others.
 Just because cleaning isn’t your forte doesn’t mean you’re lazy.
 Why waste your time and efforts doing something you’re not good at, when you can have someone else do it?
 If cleaning takes you hours and you hate every minute of it, hire a housekeeper and devote that time to something more productive.
 If hiring someone to clean weekly strains your budget, find someone to deep clean once a month.
 That way, you’ll be better equipped to keep the house tidy the rest of the time on your own.

 6. You have older loved ones who need help